-The OSEMs are implemented into the intermediate mass and test mass stages in the iKAGRA-PR3 SAS.
-The gaps between the LED and the PD was designed at 5.1 mm.
-The linear range for longitudinal direction is about \pm 0.5 mm.
-The flags do not touch to the body of the OSEM unless the intermediate mass turns about \pm 10 mrad in pitch and yaw direction comparing to its recoil mass.
-The overview of one OSEM is illustrated in figure 5.12, while the implemented location is shown in figure 5.13.
-Figure 5.14 shows the conceptual control loops by IM-OSEMs.
+The OSEMs are used in the intermediate mass and test mass stages in the iKAGRA-PR3 SAS.
+The gaps between the LED and the photo detector (PD) was chosen to be 5.1 mm.
+The linear range for motion in the longitudinal direction is about \pm 0.5 mm.
+The flags do not touch the body of the OSEM unless the intermediate mass turns about \pm 10 mrad in pitch and yaw direction relative to its recoil mass.
+Typically, the OSEM has noise level of $3 \times 10^{-9} \text{m}/\sqrt{\text{Hz}}$.
+An overview of one OSEM is illustrated in figure 5.12, while the placement in the suspension is shown in figure 5.13.
+Figure 5.14 shows the conceptual control loops based on the IM-OSEMs.
 In this performance test, one OSEM, which is labeled H4 in the figure, was not working.
 Also the control system by the TM-OSEMs was not implemented in the test.
-The details about this issue is explained in following section.
+The details of this issue are explained in the following section.